Mastering a foreign language requires access to the best language instructors, curriculum and exchange partners.

 Learning a new language takes hard work and dedication, and there really are no shortcuts to fluency.
-Nevertheless, the internet and its myriad resources can serve as an invaluable learning tool for the modern student.
+Nevertheless, the internet and its myriad resources can serve as an invaluable learning tool for the modern student, whether you’re looking for a conversation partner or some top-tier language courses.
 By procuring the right learning tools, finding practice partners, studying diligently and putting your language skills to work, you’re bound to find success learning in the digital age.

 Adam Zetterlund is a language enthusiast living in New York City.
 He spent five years honing his foreign language skills in Paris and London, and he currently partners with a number of international clients in a marketing capacity.
 Learn more by reading his blog.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn languages with real-world videos.